kodefluence/altair-doc/content/_index.md

 ---
-title : "Modern Documentation Theme"
+title : "Distributed API Gateway"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "Altair is an open source API gateway written in Go.
+Designed to be distributed, lightweight, simple, fast, reliable, cross platform, programming language agnostic and robust - by default"
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "Altair is an open source API gateway written in Go.
+Designed to be distributed, lightweight, simple, fast, reliable, cross platform, programming language agnostic and robust - by default"
-date: 2020-10-06T08:47:36+00:00
+date: 2021-02-03T20:21:44+07:00
-lastmod: 2020-10-06T08:47:36+00:00
+lastmod: 2021-02-03T20:21:44+07:00
 draft: false
 images: []
 ---